Dynatrace/fastlane-plugin-dynatrace/README.md

 fastlane add_plugin dynatrace
 ```

 Make sure you have the latest version of the DSS client, which is bundled with the agent.
-You can download it from here [Latest iOS Agent](https://downloads.dynatrace.com/clientservices/agent?version=latest&techtype=ios)
+You can download it from here [Latest iOS Agent](https://downloads.dynatrace.com/clientservices/agent?version=latest&techtype=ios).

+> Please note that sometimes the latest version of the DSS client may not be compatble with your environment if you have a managed cluster on an older version.
+In this case, please contact Dynatrace Support to obtain the correct version.

 ## About the Dynatrace fastlane plugin